7glaucio/gatsby-glaucio/README.md

-# gatsby-glaucio2
+# Check it out on glaucio.me
-Personal website running on React, Gatsby, and Node.js.
+This is my personal website (portfolio) developed running with React, Node.js, and Gatsby to keep it as fast as possible, thanks to its static generator.